Managing Director, Americas Management, Client Service & OperationsBack to Team

 Bryant was also a member of the team that produced the Innovation Report at The New York Times, which is widely considered a key inflection point in The Times’ transition to a digital-first company.
 He was also the lead editor of a series on the dangers of distracted driving that won a Pulitzer Prize for National Reporting in 2010.

 Bryant’s work on leadership is used widely on college campuses, and he is a frequent speaker at business schools across the country.
-In addition to his consulting work on leadership development and mentoring, he teaches an executive course at Columbia University on “The Practice of Leadership.”
+In addition to his consulting work on leadership development and mentoring, he is the senior advisor to the Reuben Mark Initiative for Organizational Character and Leadership at Columbia University.

 Bryant earned his Bachelors degree from York University in Toronto and his Masters from Columbia University in New York.
 He and his wife have two children and live in New York City.